The world has now lived with Covid-19 for more than two years.

 Although the timelines in different countries were different, sometimes strikingly so, the key events in business travel since March 2020 followed roughly the same path.

-- Vaccine rollouts boosted confidence, and opened regional and domestic travel
+Vaccine rollouts boosted confidence, opening regional and domestic travel.

 Two years on, and in many ways, the world feels a little bit more like it used to.
 Concerts are back, restaurants are full, nightclubs are open – but people are still getting covid.